Caregivers - Practices

 Child Care

-a) Assist children who struggle with feeding by sitting with them.
+a) Assists children who struggle with feeding by sitting with them.

 b) Promotes and encourages the mothers to be in the creche till the child gets adapted to the creche.

-c) Interact with children throughout the day with politeness, patience and love and avoid practicing any form of corporal punishment.
+c) 3.
+Interacts with children throughout the day with politeness, patience, and love and avoid practicing any form of corporal punishment (beating, pinching, scolding etc.,)

 d) Responds promptly and sensitively to children’s toilet needs.